koziej97/safe-notepad-android/README.md

 ### Future iterations:
 - [ ] more notes with use of Recycler View,
-- [ ] migrate from saving notes in Shared Preferences to Room Database
+- [ ] migrate from saving notes in Shared Preferences to Room Database,
+- [ ] write some tests with jUnit5